dataplat/DataSaturdays/docs/AHP-Plan-Sample-Meeting-Agenda.md

     - It also ensures that all organisers are on the same page
 3. Location of the plan
 4. who requires access to the plan
+5. Is legal representation, discussion required now or in the future?
+    - What about ticket terms and conditions?
+    - What about if it involves a sponsor?
+    - What about refunds?
-5. The plan.
+7. The plan.
 Points for discussion, not all will be required
     - Who will communicate with the harasser?
          - Considerations.
 The person should be confident, good at de-escalation, there are views that choosing a person early in their career or under represented minorities carries risk. https://twitter.com/TheStephLocke/status/1506365604214759430?s=20&t=P6CoiWqlcQ3VpR6UM7SsBw